 Bryan: Started in ’99 part-time.

-All that to say when the market crashed up at 2008, Bryan stuck with it.
+When the market crashed in 2008, Bryan stuck with it.
 He helped start gkhouses with Matthew Whitaker.

 He was on the front lines doing a lot of property management, and he continued to invest in the market.